 Abarim Publications' online Biblical Hebrew Dictionary

-The two forms תלה and תלא are basically two different versions of the same verb, which primarily conveys hanging something for conspicuous display:
+The two forms תלה and תלא are basically two different versions of the same verb, which primarily conveys hanging something for conspicuous display; the Hebrew equivalent of the familiar Greek term αναθεμα (anathema):

 The verb תלא (tala') occurs only in 2 Samuel 21:12 (conspicuously displaying of the remains of Saul and Jonathan) and Deuteronomy 28:66 (one's own life hung on conspicuous display).
 This verb also appears to occur in Hosea 11:7, in the difficult statement "My people are hung on backsliding...".
 This verb is either a plain Hebrew variant of the next verb or it is an Aramaic version of it.